 One of these assets is trust.

-Jasper knows that building trust takes commitment, time and transparency — a process that we cannot rush, or half-ass.
+Jasper knows that building trust takes commitment, time and transparency — a process he knows he cannot rush, or half-ass.

 It’s a whole-ass endeavor.